 The year 1993 brought more good news for the College’s growth plans, as North Carolina voters passed a $200 million Community College Bond Referendum.
 VGCC’s share of the monies, $4.2 million, was earmarked for a variety of construction and renovation projects.
 Part of the funds supported the construction of a new classroom/day care building, completed in the summer of 1996 on Main Campus.
 Other funds helped with construction, renovation and expansion needs at the other three campuses.

 In 2000, growth plans received a significant boost as North Carolina voters passed a Higher Education Facilities bond referendum, from which VGCC received $17.1 million over a six-year period for new construction and renovations at all four campuses.
 The first money from these funds was used for the construction of a new three-story Technology, Occupational Extension and Basic Skills building, completed on Main Campus in September 2003.
-The largest of all the College’s facilities, the structure houses technology systems and labs for a number of programs, as well as classes for Public Services, the Small Business Center, Occupational Extension and Basic Skills.
+The largest of all the College’s facilities, the structure houses classrooms and labs for curriculum programs, Continuing Education, the Small Business Center and Basic Skills.
 The Student Services Building was also expanded to provide better service to students and to provide space for a lab for the Bioprocess Technology program, which began in Fall Semester 2005.

 This expansion of Vance-Granville’s total physical plant and equipment has helped accommodate a larger student enrollment.
-During 2011-2012, the College served more than 17,000 curriculum and extension students.
+During 2015-2016, the College served approximately 11,000 curriculum and extension students.
 Consistent with the structural and enrollment growth of the College has been its increase in curriculum program offerings.
-To keep up with changing economic demands, several new areas of study – in fields including information technology, culinary arts, logistics, entrepreneurship, health and human services – were added during the first decade of the 21st century.
-Meanwhile, the College has expanded both its use of technology to deliver “distance education” and partnerships that allow high school students to earn college credits.
+To keep up with changing economic demands, several new areas of study – in fields including information technology, culinary arts, logistics, health and human services – were added during the first decade of the 21st century.
+Meanwhile, the College has expanded both its online course offerings and partnerships that allow high school students to earn college credits.
 Between 2008 and 2010, VGCC opened four Early College high schools -- one at each VGCC campus -- in partnership with local public school systems.